contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 This means you can only change the value for the given locale.
 See the [`entry.fields` API]() on how to change values for different locales.

-Suppose an entry returned by Contentful Management API looks like this
+Suppose an entry returned by the Contentful Management API looks like this
 ~~~js
 {
   sys: { ... },